-I have been cooking for just my husband and me for the last 30 years.
+I've been cooking for just my husband and me for the last 30 years.
 I come up with new recipes for two all the time.
-This recipe works well when you've had a busy day and can't spend much time cooking, but you still want a very special meal. —Betty Biehl, Mertztown, Pennsylvania
+This veal chop recipe works well when you've had a busy day and can't spend much time cooking, but you still want a very special meal. —Betty Biehl, Mertztown, Pennsylvania

-- Sprinkle veal chops with salt and pepper.
-In a skillet, brown chops on both sides in oil.
+Preheat oven to 350°.
+Sprinkle veal chops with salt and pepper.
+In a skillet over medium heat, brown chops in oil on both sides.
 Sprinkle onion into a greased shallow baking dish; dot with 1 tablespoon butter.
 Top with chops; drizzle with broth.
-Melt remaining butter; toss with bread crumbs and Parmesan cheese.
+Melt remaining 1 tablespoon butter; toss with bread crumbs and Parmesan cheese.
 Sprinkle over top.